bramley/phplist-plugin-smtp2go/README.md

 ### Dependencies ###

-This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later.
+This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later and the curl extension.

-It also requires the php curl extension to be installed.
+It also requires the Common Plugin version 3.7.0 or later to be installed.
+You should install or upgrade to the latest version.
+See https://github.com/bramley/phplist-plugin-common

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.